 An Art & Poetry Event in Kansas City, Kansas

 “Audacity: The March to Women's Rights” is a show of art and poetry inspired by the work of local Kansas City artist, Gloria Heifner.
-Gloria shares portraits and stories of ten American women, from Sojourner Truth to Gloria Steinem and Ruth Bader Ginsburg, who had the audacity to stand up for women’s rights.
-These women changed history because of their willingness to use their voices and make a difference overcoming incredibly difficult odds on such issues as slavery, the Equal Rights Amendment, and the 19th amendment to the US Constitution, which brought about the right for women to vote.
+Gloria shares portraits and stories of ten American women, from Sojourner Truth to Gloria Steinem to Ruth Bader Ginsburg, who had the audacity to stand up for women’s rights.
+These women changed history because of their willingness to use their voices and make a difference, overcoming incredibly difficult odds on such issues as slavery, the Equal Rights Amendment, and the 19th amendment to the US Constitution, which brought about the right for women to vote.

 We invite you to zoom into the reception on September 9th from 7:00 pm to 8:00 pm to talk with the artists, poets, curator, and director of this show.
 Zoom: https://kckcc.zoom.us/j/92387406676.

 WE INVITE YOU TO ZOOM into the reception on September 9th from 7:00 pm to 8:00 pm to talk to the artist and curator about this show.
 Will also make a film of the event which those on campus can see by appointment or during open hours.
 Thanks to the Director of the Gallery, Shai Perry for inviting us to mount this show at KCK Community College.

 POLLY ALICE MCCANN, curator, author and artist, creates soft sculptural oil paintings with imperfect stitching.
 Creative consultant and managing editor of Flying Ketchup Press, find her at pollymccann.com.
 Her art has been published in US newspapers and magazines and is showing internationally.
 She says her favorite thing is to tell stories--other people's, her own--maybe yours.
 Find her at www.pollymccann.com